Cotton has played important role in my life so I've paid homage to the plant on our cotton pickin' fall front porch.

 On the table I've displayed a reproduction cotton bale.
 I found this one on Etsy.

 The cotton bales today are huge.
-You can see some of them and learn more about cotton in this post: IT’S COTTON PICKIN’ TIME!
+You can see some of them and learn more about cotton in my post It's cotton pickin' time!

 Lucy, our dog, is glad that some cooler weather has blown in and is enjoying her time on our cotton pickin' fall front porch.